 A shutter release is an important tool for a landscape photographer to be able to trip the shutter for exposures over 30 seconds, and in some select instances, you can increase your sharpness by using a shutter release rather than jostling the camera as you press the shutter button.
 In my testing, however, I find that this really only makes a difference around 1/10 shutter speed.
 At other shutter speeds you really don't notice any difference, provided you use a solid tripod and press the button lightly.

 But a shutter release is the only way to go over a 30 second exposure, so it's necessary for night photography.

 We talked about filters in our last episode of Tripod.
-But to boil it down, you really only NEED 3 filters for landscape photography, and these are the ones that Nick and I use the most often: This polarizer, this 3 stop neutral density filter, and for some special effects, this 10 stop neutral density filter.
+But to boil it down, you really only NEED 3 filters for landscape photography, and these are the ones that I use the most often: This polarizer, this 3 stop neutral density filter, and for some special effects, this 10 stop neutral density filter.
 That's all you really need to get professional results with filters.

 Vallerret Photography Gloves

 Really any glove will do, but Vallerret sent us some of their gloves designed specifically for photography, and they're awesome!
 Watch our full review of the Vallerret Photography Gloves in the video.
 Get them on PhotographyGloves.com.